burakkazimyilmaz/burakkazimyilmaz.github.io/_pages/research.md

 author_profile: true
 ---

-I study the impact of public opinion on counterinsurgency tactics.
-Specifically, I examine government efforts to avoid public backlash for counterinsurgency efforts both abroad and at home.
-In a secondary agenda, I study the interaction between domestic politics and foreign policy, emphasizing the role of domestic politics in foreign policy making.

 ## Working Papers

-- Constituents in Peril: How Non-Violent Government Presence Impacts Insurgent Tactics.
-  -   <details>

-        <summary>Abstract</summary>
-        Insurgents may risk their constituents' lives and protect themselves by conducting civilian-endangering attacks.
-Existing scholarship emphasizes the costs of civilian victimization on the responsible warring party.
-Extending this line of research, I ask under what conditions insurgent groups accept these costs, risking their own constituents' lives.
-In this research note, I argue that insurgents produce more civilian-endangering attacks when their constituents are more likely to support the insurgency because of a lack of political channels.
-I test this theory using micro-level event data on construction and violence in Iraq from 2004 to 2009.
-I show that the increase in non-violent government presence, such as mayoral offices or government centers, changes the composition of insurgent tactics, leading them to engage in civilian-endangering attacks less within regions densely populated by their constituents.
-The findings offer a new framework to understand insurgent violence against civilians, emphasizing the need for alternative non-violent channels to reduce civilian victimization.

 - Pave the Way to Diversion: Increased Saliency of Foreign Policy at the Times of Economic Hardships. (with [Efe Tokdemir](https://www.efetokdemir.com/)).
   -   <details>